-In the COVID-19 pandemic, going online has changed the way of trust and relationships.
-Consensus building between people, it is necessary to specifically examine the mechanisms of social isolation and loneliness under new circumstances, such as how and among which social groups of people increasingly fall into social isolation and loneliness situations and how this can be prevented.
-In addition, it is sometimes difficult to detect and approach people who are suffering from serious social isolation and loneliness because they are unable to seek support from the people around them because of the general theory of self-responsibility, even for issues that can be resolved by early action.
-Therefore, it is essential to identify the risk of social isolation and loneliness as early as possible and prevent it before it becomes a severe problem.
+In the COVID-19 pandemic, the way of trust and relationships, and consensus building between people has changed, moreover, disparity and poverty are becoming more apparent and expanding, therefore it is necessary to specifically examine the mechanisms of social isolation and loneliness under new circumstances, such as how and among which social groups of people increasingly fall into social isolation and loneliness situations and how this can be prevented.

-2. Social Isolation and Loneliness to be Addressed and the Goal of Society
+2. Considering Social Isolation and Loneliness as a Society